gdumani/covidscraper/README.md

   - `scrap.extract rgn.country "Canada"`
   - `scrap.extract rgn.state "Ohio"`
   - `scrap.result`
-  - `scrap.result[ location-key ]` location-key can be a state or country depending on data in `result`.
+  - `scrap.result[ location-key ]`

+  Location-key can be a state or country depending on the data in `result`.
   Because `result` is a multilevel hash it can be digged down using hash keys and hash tools.
   AwesomePrint is integrated to facilitate data presentation.
 Example
    - `ap scrap.result`

+  To quit the program type
+   - `exit`

 ### Example on how to scrap a specific group inside region
 Lets try to retrieve the information for Centra America Create the array of selected countries:
 - `ca=['Guatemala','Honduras','Belize','El Salvador','Nicaragua','Costa Rica','Panama']`

 Use rgn to retrieve link hashes for each country and merge them into a single hash
 - `ca.map! {|x| rgn.country x}`
 - `ca = ca.inject(:merge)`

 Use the hash to retrieve the desired information using scrap:
 - `scrap.extract ca`
 - `ap scrap.result`

 ## Screenshots